Trochida

-Trochida is an order of small to very large vetigastropod, Recent and extinct sea snails with gills and an operculum.
+Trochida is an order of small to very large vetigastropods.
+It includes recent and extinct sea snails with gills and an operculum.

 Taxonomy

-Still existing trochomorphs stem from a large, archaic clade.
+Extant trochomorphs stem from a large, archaic clade.
 According to Uribe et al. (2016) the superfamilies Angarioidea and Phasianelloidea are deeply nested within the superfamily Trochoidea sensu Williams (2012).
 The revised taxonomy (2017) of Bouchet et al. therefore only recognizes the superfamily Trochoidea (including Angarioidea and Phasianelloidea).